openstack-archive/networking-ovn/doc/source/admin/refarch/refarch.rst

 #   :alt: Architecture for Networking service with OVN integration (DVR)
 #   :align: center

+For external connectivity, gateway nodes have to set ovn-cms-options with enable-chassis-as-gw in Open_vSwitch table's external_ids column.
+$ovs-vsctl set open . external-ids:ovn-cms-options="enable-chassis-as-gw"

 Each compute node contains the following network components: